It's that time of year again - everyone's favourite annual hiking event is back and it's all systems go in preparation

 Route A will commence at 11:45am, Route B will commence at 12:00pm, Route C will commence at 12:00pm.

 Rural transport coaches will be in operation to transport participants taking part in Route A to the starting point of the hike.
-Participants for Route B and C will depart from the community hall by foot.
+Participants for Route B and C will depart from the community hall on foot.

-All walkers are welcomed back to the Kilcrohane Community Centre for a BBQ sponsored by Drinagh Co-Op/ Spar Supermarket, Skibbereen and tea, coffee, soft drinks, soups and sandwiches which will be kindly supplied by local sponsor The Gourmet Grill.
+All walkers are welcomed back to the Kilcrohane Community Centre for tea, coffee, soft drinks, soups and sandwiches kindly supplied by local sponsor Ulla Zepperitz (The Gourmet Grill).

 To save time on the day, we encourage participants to pre-register however on-the-day registration is available from 10am at Kilcrohane community Hall.